bsafdi/AxiScan/README.md

 ## Examples

 Worked examples can be found [here](https://github.com/bsafdi/AxiScan/tree/master/examples).
-Before running these, the cython should be installed and then compiled as follows: within the `AxiScan/` folder, execute `make.sh`.
+Before running these, the code must be installed following the instructions above.